angrocki/robot_localization/README.md

 #### 1. Initializing a Particle Cloud

-We first initialized a particle cloud by creating normal distributions of x, y, and theta values for our particles to assume, and randomly sampling values from the distributions.
+We first initialized a particle cloud by creating normal distributions of x, y, and theta values centered around an initial. given estimate of the robot's pose for our particles to assume, and randomly sampling values from the distributions.
 Each distribution’s output was stored as an array of values, and each initialized particle was assigned an x, y, and theta value corresponding to each index of the array.
-We then filtered out particles that were initialized outside of the map – if they had x or y values that were NaN, they were simply not added to the particle cloud.
+We then filtered out particles that were initialized outside of the map by simply not adding them to the particle cloud; This is because x and y values outside of the map do not exist in the stored map.
 Finally, each particle was normalized.

 #### 2. Updating particles using the robot’s new odometry pose